 From then on, online poker started a transition to a more regulated and safe sector in various countries, particularly in Europe where countries issued their own gambling licenses.

 In the US, since Black Friday, Nevada was the first state in the United States to legalize real money online poker for its residents in 2013.
 Delaware followed the same year, as well as New Jersey.
 More recently in late 2019, Pennsylvania entered the club too and West Virginia also followed suit.

 Looking for online poker sites in the US?
 It all depends where you live.
 Not all states allow online poker and not all sites offer online poker.

 - Party Poker (NJ only)

 - PalaPoker (NJ only)

-- Start by playing online poker for free: the best poker sites offer free play options or play poker on social media, then play online poker freerolls.
+- Start by playing online poker for free: the best poker sites offer free play option.
+You can also play poker on social media, then play online poker freerolls.

-- Understand the table position, card’s and stack’s odds, various poker format etc.
+- Understand the table position, cards and stack odds, various poker format etc.

-- Start playing small-stakes tables online: one of the great things about online poker is that you can play for as small as a dollar per poker game (even less).
+- Start playing small-stakes tables online: one of the great things about online poker is that you can play for as small as a dollar per poker game (or even less).

 - Play online poker tournaments and understand bluffing mechanics.